GlenFlint/visit/src/doc/gui_manual/Quantitative/Expressions.rst

 * Array
 * Curve

+Note that the *Symmetric Tensor* type is really just a notational convenience.
+It is just a Tensor with the added information that its believed to be symmetric.
+Symmetric tensor fields are stored and processed as a 4-component (2x2 for two dimensional) or 9-component (3x3 for three dimensional) quantities like any other general tensor would be.
+Any expressions requiring a symmetric tensor type field as an argument or producing one as a result do so without imposing any requirement of symmetry.

 Users must be sure to select the appropriate type for any expression they create.
 The selected type determines the menu in which the variable appears and subsequently the plots that can operate on the variable.